harrisonheld/Zodiac/README.md

 ### Data-driven
 You can easily introduce new enemies without having to recompile or even restart the game.
 By adding the necessary entry to the Blueprints folder, the new enemy will be fully functional.

-For instance, here's an entry for the "Enthralled Alchemist":
+For instance, here's an entry for the "enthralled alchemist":

 ```json
 {